I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Ultimate Seafaring Challenge

 The Sunday Times Golden Globe Race was to be the ultimate challenge for seafarers.
-A 30,000-mile journey around the planet would take sailors south from Britain to round the southern tip of Africa at the Cape of Good Hope, across the Indian and Pacific Oceans to the notoriously stormy Cape Horn, and then north through the Atlantic to home.
+A 30,000-mile journey around the planet would take sailors south from Britain, around the southern tip of Africa at the Cape of Good Hope, across the Indian and Pacific Oceans to the notoriously stormy Cape Horn, and then north through the Atlantic to home.

 The nine entrants would sail alone and the race would be non-stop.
 The trophy was to go to the first person to complete the voyage, and a £5,000 prize (roughly £70,000 or $115,000 in today’s money) was to go to the fastest competitor.
 Sailors were allowed to start at any time before October 31, 1968.

 At the time of the race, ocean navigation was little changed from that used by 17th and 18th-century explorers such as Captain James Cook.
 GPS and satellite navigation were still several decades in the future, and sailors relied on sextants to measure the angles of celestial objects to fix their position.